tsundoku/tsundoku.github.io/README.md

 A - tl;dr - high openness and consciousness, average extraversion and agreeableness, low neuroticism

 Q - *C# vs. Java vs. PHP*
-A - Visual Studio and C# are the only things that Microsoft has done right in recent history (no, Halo was made by Bungie, not Microsoft)
+A - Visual Studio and C# are the only things that Microsoft has really done right in recent history (no, Halo was made by Bungie, not Microsoft)

 Q - *vi vs. Emacs*
 A - nano, **like a normal person**